Last updated: April 20, 2021

 WHO FOLLOWS THIS NOTICE

-This notice describes the privacy practices of Heal Doctors, the independent professional medical entities that contract with Get Heal, Inc. (“Heal”) and operate as an affiliated covered entities and provide the requested medical services.
-Among other things, Heal Doctors contracts with Heal to license Heal’s Application to provide Heal Doctors with the capability to receive, respond to and schedule requested visits.
-Heal does not provide any medical services, nor does it refer or recommend any physician or medical practice or any other medical provider or personel.
+This notice describes the privacy practices of the independent professional health care entities that contract with Get Heal, Inc., operate as affiliated covered entities, and provide the requested health care services, including Dua Medical Inc. d/b/a Heal Doctors, Dua Medical NJ, P.C. d/b/a Heal Doctors, and other practices with which Get Heal, Inc. may contract in the future (collectively, the “Practices”).
+Among other things, the Practices contract with Get Heal, Inc. to license the Heal mobile application to provide the Practices with the capability to receive, respond to and schedule requested visits.
+Get Heal, Inc. does not provide any medical services, nor does it refer or recommend any physician or medical practice or any other health care provider or personnel.

 When it comes to your health information, you have certain rights.
 This section explains your rights and some of our responsibilities to help you.

 Get an electronic or paper copy of your medical record: You can ask to see or get an electronic or paper copy of your medical record and other health information we have about you.
 Ask us how to do this.
 We will provide a copy or summary of your health information in a time frame compliant with the law, usually within 15 days of your request.
 We may charge a reasonable, cost-based fee.